Dum3bi/Dumebi-Iwuchukwu-personal-website/README.md

 ## About the Site

 This site is my personal home on the web.
-I showcase stuff I've designed, I plan to start writing about stuff soon.
-It's 100% personal in nature and does not necessarily reflect the views of my employer.
+I showcase stuff I've designed, I plan to start writing posts about stuff soon.
+It's 100% personal in nature and does not reflect the views of my employer or Brands I've worked with.
 It's just where I share things I've built, written, or done.

 It started as my personal experiment to learn Frontend Development in 2018 using HTML, CSS and JavaScript and since then I've played with JQuery, Grunt and a few other frameworks/tools.

-It lives here: <a href="https://dum3bi.com/" target="_blank">dum3bi.com</a> and is hosted on <a href="https://netlify.com/" target="_blank">Netlify</a>
+It lives here: <a href="https://dum3bi.com/" target="_blank">dum3bi.com</a> and is hosted on <a href="https://netlify.com/" target="_blank">Netlify</a>.

 ## Licensing